kubedb/docs/docs/guides/perconaxtradb/autoscaler/storage/overview/index.md

 9. `KubeDB` Enterprise operator watches the `PerconaXtraDBOpsRequest` CRO.
 10. Then the `KubeDB` Enterprise operator will expand the storage of the database component as specified on the `PerconaXtraDBOpsRequest` CRO.

-In the next docs, we are going to show a step by step guide on Autoscaling storage of various PerconaXtraDB database components using `PerconaXtraDBAutoscaler` CRD.
+In the next docs, we are going to show a step-by-step guide on Autoscaling storage of various PerconaXtraDB database components using `PerconaXtraDBAutoscaler` CRD.